-To add to the issue, there are a host of other statutes that provide for offences attributable to companies and directors have no specific safe harbours for independent and non-executive directors.
-As a result, independent and non-executive directors face significant risks not just in terms of liability but also reputational harm, even for acts that are completely beyond their control.
+To add to the issue, there are a host of other statutes that provide for offences attributable to companies and directors which have no specific safe harbours for independent and non-executive directors.
+As a result, such directors face significant risks not just in terms of liability but also reputational harm for acts that are beyond their control.